aws-samples/serverless-patterns/lambda-durable-invoke-lambda-sam-python/README.md

 # Lambda durable functions invoking AWS Lambda function (Python)

-This pattern demonstrates how an AWS Lambda durable function can invoke a standard Lambda function using `context.invoke()` from the AWS Durable Execution SDK.
+This pattern demonstrates how an AWS Lambda durable function can invoke a standard AWS Lambda function using `context.invoke()` from the durable execution SDK.
 The invocation is automatically checkpointed, so if the durable function is interrupted after the invoked function completes, it resumes with the stored result without re-invoking the target function.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-durable-invoke-lambda-sam-python](https://serverlessland.com/patterns/lambda-durable-invoke-lambda-sam-python)